-Right now, there are currently a number of discounted 4K TVs to choose from, spanning a wide variety of prices, size configurations, and feature sets.
-Whether you want a secondary TV for the bedroom or a high-end OLED that’s built for a cinema-like experience, we’ve picked out the best TV deals across four common categories.
+Right now, there are a number of discounted 4K TVs to choose from, spanning a wide variety of prices, size configurations, and feature sets.
+Whether you want a secondary TV for the bedroom or a high-end OLED that’s built for a cinema-like experience, we’ve picked out the best TV deals across some common categories.

 The best 4K TV deals for most people

-The best TV deals on a budget
+The best 4K TV deals for those on a budget

-Amazon Omni Fire TV
+Amazon Fire TV Omni (2021)

 Verge Deals on Twitter /